Boosting your cycling endurance takes more than just an iron will. You need the right kit capable of enduring those miles with you.

 Check handlebar height

 Pro cyclists will often have a significantly higher saddle compared to their handlebars.
-This helps put the rider in a low, aggressive position that's ideal for maximum power and aerodynamic advantage.
+This helps put the rider in a low, aggressive position that's ideal for maximum power and an aerodynamic advantage.
 However, what's most important is the ability to remain in position for long periods of time, and capable of generating your maximum level of power.
 Adjusting your handlebar height is easy, so experiment with incrementally different heights until you find the perfect setting for your riding style.

 Pedals and shoes